-Lastly, you might consider reading my article on luminosity panels.
-I use this technique to make targeted adjustments to various levels of shadows, midtones, and highlights, allowing me to fine-tune the photo’s balance.
+If you haven’t learned how to create luminosity channels yet, I use this technique to make targeted adjustments to various levels of shadows, midtones, and highlights, allowing me to fine-tune the photo’s balance.
 It’s also a subtle blending technique when using a particular channel as a mask.
 For example, if you have a photo with a developed foreground and one with a developed sky, you can use the highlights as a mask in this fashion.

 If the Aurora is particularly bright, the green may drown out the colors from the rest of the photo.
 Adjusting the white balance and tint when loading your raw into ACR will certainly help to subtly bring back some of the original colors.
 Additionally, you can use Photoshop’s Color Balance tool as well as ACR’s brush adjustment tool to make deeper corrections, if necessary.